ivan-hc/AM/README.md

 - the directory "$HOME/path/to/your/custom/directory/modules" (containing the .am modules for the non-core options)
 - the configuration file "$HOME/.config/appman/appman-config" (the only fixed directory)

-all processes will been executed in $HOME/.cache/appman
+all processes will been executed in $HOME/.cache/appman, while application lists, keywords to use in bash/zsh completion and other files (for third party repos, betatesting, etcetera...) will be saved and updated in $HOME/.local/share/AM to be shared with "AM", if installed.

 ------------------------------------------------------------------------